pablopedrajas/wallaxy/readme.md

 # WALLAXY 💰
-- This app currently runs in: https://wallaxy.herokuapp.com/
+- (NEW) This app is currently unavailable online.
+If you wish to try it, you will have to deploy it.

 ## USAGE